 Allow the surface to air dry or wipe down after the recommended contact time.

-If household or commercial disinfectant cleaning products are unavailable, hard surfaces can be disinfected using a mixture of
+If commercial disinfectant cleaning products are unavailable, hard surfaces can be disinfected using a 0.1% sodium hypochlorite (bleach) solution.

 Mixing 5 millilitres (1 teaspoon) of household bleach (5% sodium hypochlorite) into 250 millilitres (1 cup) of water; or

 Mixing 20 millilitres (4 teaspoons) household bleach into 1 liter (4 cups) of water.

 Note that this guidance is just some of the adjustments organizations can make during a pandemic.
 Adapt this list by adding your own good practices and policies to meet your organization’s specific needs.

 Disclaimer: As public and occupational health and safety information is changing rapidly, local public health authorities should be consulted for specific, regional guidance.
 This information is not intended to replace medical advice or legislated health and safety obligations.
 Although every effort is made to ensure the accuracy, currency and completeness of the information, CCOHS does not guarantee, warrant, represent or undertake that the information provided is correct, accurate or current.
 CCOHS is not liable for any loss, claim, or demand arising directly or indirectly from any use or reliance upon the information.